PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Experiments

 \textbf{Visualization of Decision Boundary.} Fig.~\ref{fig:boundary09} presents the t-SNE visualizations of the distribution in embedding space and the decision boundary between the head and tail classes.
-The visualizations demonstrate our primary motivation—namely, that PIF improves representation space and provides sufficient and appropriate margins for classifier calibration.
+The results validate our primary motivation: PIF enhances representations and automatically provides sufficient and appropriate margins.
 Meanwhile, H2TF further calibrates the decision boundary.
 For clarity and ease of presentation, the experiment is conducted on the CIFAR10-LT dataset with an imbalance factor of 100, focusing on the most frequently misclassified classes, specifically Class 0 versus Class 9.

 It can be observed that the feature distribution of the tail classes is sparser compared to that of the head class.
-H2T does not change the feature distribution, and its strengths and limitations are equally apparent.
-Its primary advantage lies in its simplicity, as it only requires further calibration of the classifier.
-H2T re-optimizes the class boundary distribution within the fixed feature space.
-For example, when comparing Fig.~\ref{fig:CE09} and Fig.~\ref{fig:H2T09}, the feature space remains the same, but it is evident that H2T corrects the classification boundary, shifting it in a more optimal direction.
-The limitation, however, is that the improvement potential is constrained by the unchanged feature distribution.
+The limitation of H2T is that the improvement potential is constrained by the unchanged feature distribution.
 In contrast, PI-H2T requires PIF to train the model to achieve a better feature distribution.
 As shown in Fig.~\ref{fig:PI-H2T09}, the intra-class features of PI-H2T are more tightly clustered.
 Notably, even without explicitly adding a class margin to the logit, i.e., by using only the basic CE loss, the feature distribution with class margin is automatically obtained.
 On this improved feature space, H2TF can more effectively adjust the class boundaries.
-The accompanying drawback, however, is that the model must be trained during the representation learning stage.
+The accompanying drawback, however, is that the classifier adjustment must be trained after the representation learning stage.
+In addition, some failure cases still remain. \redtext{A small portion of head-class features can be misassigned to tail-class areas, because H2TF slightly sacrifices head-class feature space during training to enrich tail classes.
+Additionally, some tail-class samples in the test set are inherently difficult to distinguish due to feature similarity or minor variations, leading to occasional overlap with head-class regions. } \redtext{The decision boundary for the baselines (DR and DR+H2T) are present in Appendix~C.}